Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Introduction

-Short-lived resonances decay via strong interactions with a wide range of lifetimes which allows them to be suitable probes for characterizing the properties of hadronic matter produced in heavy-ion collisions (\cite{ALICE:2019xyr} and references therein).
-If the resonances which are produced at the chemical freeze-out boundary decay before the kinetic freeze-out, then their decay products undergo hadronic re-scattering leading to a decrease in their yield.
-At the same time, pseudoelastic interactions between hadrons can regenerate the resonances in the medium, which increases their yields.
-Various transport and statistical thermal model calculations show that rescattering and regeneration processes significantly affect the final state resonance yields~\cite{Andronic:2017pug,Singha2015,Knospe2016,Andronic2009,Cleymans1999,Chatterjee2015}.
-These effects make them perfect probes to study the hadronic phase lifetime as explored in Refs.~\cite{ALICE:2019xyr,Sahu:2019tch}.
+In this direction, the Knudsen number ($Kn$) can be used to study the possibility of thermalization and applicability of hydrodynamics in a medium.
+Low values of $Kn$ ($Kn \ll 1$) indicate systems with low gradients of hydrodynamic quantities, and thus the system is close to equilibrium (high degree of thermalization)~\cite{Romatschke:2017ejr}.
+A similar conclusion is also obtained in Ref.~\cite{Gallmeister:2018mcn}, where the applicability of fluid dynamics is strictly valid for cases of $Kn \sim 1$.
+In our previous study~\cite{Scaria:2022yrz}, we explored the possibility of fluid dynamics in the hadronic medium by studying $Kn$.
+We observed a considerably small value for $Kn$ at high temperatures within the excluded volume hadron resonance gas (EVHRG) formalism.
+In the current paper, we extend that study by explicitly deriving the valid equations for dissipative second-order (SO) hydrodynamics for a massive system and exploring the possibility of hydrodynamics in the hadronic phase by estimating the hadronic phase lifetime.

-In our previous work~\cite{Scaria:2022yrz}, we explored the possibility of fluid dynamics in the hadronic medium.
-Knudsen number ($Kn$) can be used to study the possibility of thermalization and applicability of hydrodynamics in a medium.
-Low values of $Kn$ ($Kn<<1$) indicate systems with low gradients of hydrodynamic quantities, and thus the system is close to equilibrium (high degree of thermalization)~\cite{Romatschke:2017ejr}.
-In this work, we use $Kn$ to govern the cooling of a hadronic medium from $T_c$ using a second-order 1+1D hydrodynamic model to obtain the hadronic phase lifetime.
-We introduce a model for the evolution of $K^*(892)^0$ yield during the hadronic phase.
-This model is used within the ambit of hydrodynamic evolution to obtain the final $K^*(892)^0/K$ ratio, which is compared with experimentally obtained data.
+Short-lived resonances decay with a wide range of lifetimes, which allows them to be suitable probes for characterizing the properties of hadronic matter produced in heavy-ion collisions (see \cite{ALICE:2019xyr} and references therein) and also to estimate the hadronic phase lifetime.
+The resonances produced at the chemical freeze-out boundary can decay before the kinetic freeze-out, and their decay products undergo hadronic re-scattering, leading to a decrease in the resonance yields reconstructed at the kinetic freeze-out boundary.
+At the same time, pseudoelastic interactions between hadrons can regenerate the resonances in the medium, which increases the yields.
+Various transport and statistical thermal model calculations show that re-scattering and regeneration processes significantly affect the final state resonance yields~\cite{Andronic:2017pug, Singha2015, Knospe2016, Andronic2009, Cleymans1999, Chatterjee2015, Cho:2015qca}.
+These effects make them perfect probes to study the hadronic phase lifetime, as explored in Refs.~\cite{ALICE:2019xyr, Sahu:2019tch}.
+In this paper, we follow an alternate approach and use $Kn$ to govern the cooling of a hadronic medium from $T_c$ using a viscous second-order (0+1D) hydrodynamic model to obtain the hadronic phase lifetime.
+We introduce a model for the evolution of resonance particle yields during the hadronic phase.
+The model is used within the ambit of hydrodynamic evolution to obtain the multiplicity and transverse momentum ($p_T$) dependent final yields, which are then compared with experimental data.